terryf82/terryf82.github.io/_posts/2019-07-01-why-your-organisation-should-invest-in-knowledge-architecture.md

 **3. Misunderstandings across multiple datasets are more likely**

-It doesn’t have to be as spectacular as the infamous Lockheed Martin/NASA, imperial/metric failure that destroyed the Mars Climate Orbiter in 1999 - any collection of datasets is likely to include assumptions on how to appropriately format and present different types of data.
+It doesn’t have to be as spectacular as the infamous [Lockheed Martin/NASA, imperial/metric failure that destroyed the Mars Climate Orbiter in 1999](http://edition.cnn.com/TECH/space/9909/30/mars.metric.02/){:target="_blank"} - any collection of datasets is likely to include assumptions on how to appropriately format and present different types of data.
 Even when not mission-critical, these assumptions can lead to poor outcomes when attempting to connect them ad-hoc without prior understanding of their differences.

 A well engineered knowledge framework considers these issues of convention as a starting point, and abstracts away technical differences to create a seamless fabric of data to base decisions on.
 Data that might be essentially reporting the same thing under different terminology can also be appropriately handled, bringing further clarity to the decision-making process.